-The harm that will result is that businesses are not operated consistently across licenses and across the MMFLA and MRTMA.
-Businesses will not be able to continue to operate or begin operating compliantly.
-Businesses may fail.
+The harm that will result is that licensees will not operate their businesses consistently across license types and across the MMFLA and MRTMA.
+Businesses will not able to continue to operate or begin operating compliantly.
+Business may fail.
 There is also a risk that licensees will not be subject to the same criteria.
 This will affect consumer safety, if all businesses are not held to the same standards.
-In the absence of these rule changes this harm is likely to occur on a regular basis.
+In the absence of these rules this harm is likely to occur on a regular basis.